Diamond Head | Luxury Listings & Neighborhood Guide

 Diamond Head is one of the most coveted neighborhoods in Oahu, bringing a family-friendly atmosphere to the table.
 It has great access to both public and private schools with lots of open green space close to home.

-Public schools in the Diamond Head Neighborhood are most likely to belong to the Kalani Complex or the Kaimuki Complex, Hawaii's version of school districts.
+The public schools in and around the Diamond Head Neighborhood are Mayor John H. Wilson Elementary School, Kahala Elementary School, Kalani High School, and Kaimuki Middle School.
 Learn more about this at the Hawaii State Department of Education.

 Listed below are a few of the more popular private schools located near the Diamond Head Neighborhood.